stephen-mi11er/HeapLeakLabs/README.md

 -->
 # PayTrack | Employee Salary Exploit Software

-PayTrack is an open-source platform designed to help developers discover, understand, and remediate real-world security exploits in real world web stacks.
+PayTrack is an open-source platform designed to help developers discover, understand, and remediate security exploits in real world web stacks.
 By simulating vulnerabilities and providing hands-on exploit challenges, PayTrack empowers you to sharpen your security skills and build more resilient applications.

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)